chia-chang/sql-business-analytics/README.md

 A collection of SQL analyses addressing real-world business questions across marketing, operations, and customer service using Brazilian e-commerce data.

+Read the full analysis in [`report.md`](report.md) to see the complete business context, SQL queries, findings, and recommendations.

 ## Overview

 This project demonstrates how to translate business requests into actionable SQL queries and insights.
 Each scenario reflects the kind of ad hoc analysis a data analyst handles regularly—from evaluating seller performance to measuring campaign effectiveness.